-The Commonwealth Home Support Program (CHSP) is a basic home help and social support program funded by the Australian Federal Government.
-It assists older people to live and cope on their own, and who don’t yet need higher levels of care at home.
-To access the program you only need a simple, straightforward assessment of your situation to work out what is best for you.
+The Commonwealth Home Support Program (CHSP) is a home support and social support program funded by the Australian Federal Government.
+It assists older people to live independently for longer, and who don’t yet need higher levels of care.

 What types of services are provided?